 By default, Ubuntu Core does not display a splash screen when a device is booting or shutting down.
-However, a splash screen can be enabled, either to display the built-in Ubuntu Core branding, or to display custom vendor branding or imagery.
+However, on Ubuntu Core 22 (and later), a splash screen can be enabled, either to display the built-in Ubuntu Core branding, or to display custom vendor branding or imagery.

 Customised splash screen